yuanlenali/SlimRec/README.md

 ### Data Preprocessing
 Please run the jupyter notebook in data_preprocessing folder, to generate processed dataset for training and testing.
 The processed dataset is in data folder.
 ### Movie Images
-Pls run utils/crawl_image.py to download all movie images.
-They will be used for the web application.
+Movie Images will be used during inference.
+To accelerate the web application, please run utils/crawl_image.py to download all movie images in advance.
+Otherwise, it is still ok to download the necessary movie images when during inference.

 ## Web Application
 The inference is shown with streamlit frontend.
 To run the demo,